swlaschin/fsadvent2016book/2016-12-02-Kristian_Schmidt/index.md

 Max GC Heap Size: 26.251,720 MB
 ```

-That’s a lot of allocations!
+That's a lot of allocations!
 3 GB per second!
 The program ran for a bit over 2 minutes and allocated over 200 GB.
-The max heap size was 26 GB, so the vast majority of these allocs didn’t make it past gen 0.
+The max heap size was 26 GB, so the vast majority of these allocs didn't make it past gen 0.
 Normally we say gen 0 GCs are supposed to be fast, but I guess you can put pressure on those too, after all?

-On one hand, the high performance guy in me wants to remove a ton of these allocations at the expense of code safety and development time, but right now we’re at a point where this is just good enough.
+On one hand, the high performance guy in me wants to remove a ton of these allocations at the expense of code safety and development time, but right now we're at a point where this is just good enough.
 The model is several times faster than our old solution, so at the moment everyone is praising performance.
 At the same time the development was a smooth experience, where most of the debugging time was spent figuring out what the old SAS code was really doing.

 ## Summary

 In closing, I just want to touch a bit on what I think made this project a success.
-It wasn’t profunctor optics.
+It wasn't profunctor optics.
 It was just the continued application of better types (DUs, records), immutability and better error handling (railway oriented programming).
 This allowed us to focus on the business logic instead of the technical stuff.

-And finally, a shout out to FAKE, Paket & F# Power Tools (we’re not on Code/Ionide …yet), which makes our lives easier every day.
+And finally, a shout out to FAKE, Paket & F# Power Tools (we're not on Code/Ionide ...yet), which makes our lives easier every day.